 Program Educational Objectives

-The Program Educational Objectives (PEO) of the Cybersecurity (CYBE) program at West Virginia University is to produce graduates who have theoretical knowledge and practical hands-on skills with cutting edge technology and cybersecurity tools to apply in their careers in industry, research, government service, or academia.
+The Program Educational Objectives (PEO) of the Cybersecurity program at the West Virginia University is to produce graduates who have theoretical knowledge and practical hands-on skills with cutting edge technology and cybersecurity tools to apply in their careers in industry, research, government service, or academia.
 It is expected that in the first five years after graduation our graduates will achieve success and proficiency in their profession, be recognized as leaders, and contribute to the betterment of society.

 Student Learning Outcomes